15 best knowledge management software and tools for 2023

 Notable customers: Amazon, Glovo, World Health Organization, TCL, Virgin Mobile, Viking, Hertz, Vacasa, Upstart

 Helpjuice is a cloud-based knowledge management tool.
 What’s interesting about this software is that it can create and manage knowledge bases both internally and externally.
-Aside from a knowledge base, businesses of all sizes use Helpjuice to enhance their collaborative culture and customer support.
+Businesses of all sizes use Helpjuice as a knowledge base, as well as to enhance their collaborative culture and customer support.

 Key knowledge management features: